Directional Textual Inversion for Personalized Text-to-Image Generation: Discussion Conclusion

+This research was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the MSIP (No. RS-2025-00520207); the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grants funded by the Korea government (MSIT) (Nos.
+2022-0-00680, 2022-0-01045, RS-2024-00457882, RS-2025-02217259, RS-2019-II190075), including the National AI Research Lab Project and the Artificial Intelligence Graduate School Support Program (KAIST); and the Korea Evaluation Institute of Industrial Technology (KEIT) grants funded by the Korea government (MOTIE) (Nos.
+2022-0-00680, 2022-0-01045, RS-2025-02217259).

-\section{Reproducibility Statement}
+\subsection{Reproducibility Statement}

-To ensure the full reproducibility of our research, we provide our complete source code, experimental details, and dataset information in the supplementary material, which will be made publicly available on GitHub upon publication.
-We utilized publicly available datasets, mostly from DreamBooth, FFHQ and StyleDrop, and our repository will include scripts for any necessary preprocessing.
-Also, all of the packages are explicitly stated in the \texttt{pyproject.toml} file of our code.
-All experiments were conducted on a single NVIDIA A6000 GPU, with a training per subject for approximately 7 minutes with SDXL-base and 30 minutes with SANA1.5-1.6B.
-All hyperparameters are explicitly defined in the Appendix, and also in the run files of our code to ensure transparency and ease of use.
+To ensure the full reproducibility of our research, we provide our complete source code, experimental details, and dataset information.
+We utilized publicly available datasets, primarily from DreamBooth~\citep{ruiz_dreambooth_2023}, FFHQ~\citep{karras2019style}, and StyleDrop~\citep{sohn2023styledrop}, and our repository includes scripts for all necessary preprocessing.
+Additionally, all software dependencies are explicitly specified in the \texttt{pyproject.toml} file.
+All experiments were conducted on a single NVIDIA A6000 GPU, with training taking approximately 7 minutes per subject for SDXL-base and 30 minutes for SANA 1.5-1.6B.
+To guarantee transparency and ease of use, all hyperparameters are detailed in the Appendix and are also included in the run scripts within our codebase.

-\section{LLM Usage Statement}
+\subsection{LLM Usage Statement}

 We utilized Large Language Models (LLMs) to improve the grammar and clarity of this manuscript.
 The core research, including the analysis and method, is the exclusive work of the authors.